fatih/vim-go/README.md

 # vim-go

-Full featured Go support for Vim. vim-go is different, you just drop it and everything else works.
-It's improved in every aspect for a better experience.
-No need to install binaries, configure plugins, add additional dependencies. etc.. vim-go installs automatically all necessary binaries if they are not found.
-It comes with pre-defined sensible settings (like auto gofmt on save, autocomplete, snippet, go toolchain functions, etc..).
+Full featured Go development environment support for Vim. vim-go installs automatically all necessary binaries if they are not found.
+It comes with pre-defined sensible settings (like auto gofmt on save), has autocomplete, snippet support, go toolchain commands, etc...

 ## Features